vinayhosamane/CreditScoreAnalyser/README.md

 * Developer should create the sample UI application with all necessary features.
 * Re-usable components should be designed for better code modularisation.
 * Unit-test cases should be written for bussiness logic.
+* JSON should drive the dashboard.
+If any value changes in JSON, it should update the dashboard.

 Note: Developer is free to use any image assets from the internet. (only if necessary)